Marketing is expensive. And nobody knows it better than you who is heading a small business with passion, hard work, and

-Marketing is expensive.
-And nobody knows it better than you who is heading a small business with passion, hard work, and**

->

-> Keep reading to learn about some marketing ideas that can bring you good Return On Investment (ROI) without burning a hole in your pocket.
-Let’s get started.
+Keep reading to learn about some marketing ideas for small businesses that can bring you a good Return On Investment (ROI) without burning a hole in your pocket.

->

-> 1. Content is (still) the King
+1. Content is (still) the King

->

-> A piece of content that is well researched and well written has the potential to drive meaningful traffic, leads, and sales.
+A piece of content that is well researched and well written has the potential to drive meaningful traffic, leads, and sales.

->

-> You can use tools like SEMrush, Ahrefs, UberSuggest, or Moz to identify the keywords your competitors are ranking for.
+You can use tools like SEMrush, Ahrefs, UberSuggest, or Moz to identify the keywords your competitors are ranking for.
 Once you find out these keywords, you need to outdo them with better content.

->

-> For instance, if you are marketing a SaaS (software as a service) product, you can team up with another SaaS company (not a competitor, obviously) to promote each other.
+For instance, if you are marketing a SaaS (software as a service) product, you can team up with another SaaS company (not a competitor, obviously) to promote each other.
 For example, promoting a remote team doing business with cloud PBX and team communication tools.

->

-> Apart from this, you can publish the content guest posting sites with good DA score in your niche.
+Apart from this, you can publish content on guest posting sites with a good DA score in your niche.
 The process is absolutely free and gives you better exposure and some quality leads too.

->

-> 2. Use Visuals to Make the Content Easy-to-Consume
+2. Use Visuals to Make the Content Easy-to-Consume

->

-> If you talk about the early-SEO days, one could have easily made their way to higher search engine rankings with ‘all text and no visuals’ kind of content.
-But it doesn’t work anymore in 2020 and may years to come.
+If you talk about the early-SEO days, one could have easily made their way to higher search engine rankings with ‘all text and no visuals’ kind of content.
+But it doesn’t work anymore in 2021 and onwards.

->

-> Also, consider this: “adding visuals into your content can increase the chances of information remembered after 3 days to 65% from 10%”, says research by Brainrules.
+Also, consider this: “adding visuals into your content can increase the chances of information remembered after 3 days to 65% from 10%”, says research by Brainrules.
 Hence, if you wish to leave a long-lasting impression, your content must have good visuals.